 Parchment Paper to Line Sheet Pans

-Buy the half sheet size and cut for the quarter sheets.
-This shipss flat.
+Buy the half-sheet size and cut for the quarter sheets.
+This ships flat.

 Parchment Paper Rounds to line cake pans

-Sure, you can cut parchment to fit your pans, but I find having a stack of these pre-cut 8-9- and 10 inch rounds handy.
+Sure, you can cut parchment to fit your pans, but I find it handy having a stack of these pre-cut 8-9- and 10-inch rounds.
 Make sure you have some parchment sheets to line your baking pans too.

-A torch is essential for working with meringue, that’s aquafaba made!
+Culinary Torch A torch is essential for working with meringue that’s aquafaba made!

 An immersion or stick blender enables you to puree soaked prunes (for making brownies), as well as make soups, sauces, and much more directly in the pan or serving bowl.
 The blade attachment, which in some models is interchangeable with a whisk, snaps onto a long shaft.
 You press a button and blend.
 I use my immersion blender often and find it a breeze to clean, but the blades are sharp and the button is sensitive, so it is extremely important that you unplug the blender before cleaning.